AU-AIST-2110-Instructors/Project04-Template/README.md

 Don't forget to give a name for your game (and maybe even create an [ascii art](https://en.wikipedia.org/wiki/ASCII_art) logo).

+**Important: The game design and implementation should reflect your own creativity and be developed entirely through your individual efforts.
+During the presentation, you will be asked to explain the game and describe how it was implemented.**

 ## (NEW) Presentation
 On 11/25, you will present your game to the class, showcasing it to both your classmates and the instructor.
 Details on the presentation format will be detailed in class and announcements.